csi — camera sensors

 The CSI class is used to control a camera sensor.

 Create an object to talk with a camera sensor.
-On camera sensor modules with multiple sensors, the particular CSI object may be selected by passing a cid like csi.LEPTON to select a FLIR Lepton sensor module.
-If cid is -1 then the primary sensor is selected (typically a color camera module on multi-sensor boards).
+On boards with multiple sensors, the particular CSI object may be selected by passing a cid like csi.LEPTON to select a FLIR Lepton sensor module.
+If cid is -1 the primary sensor is selected (typically a color camera module on multi-sensor boards).

 Methods